echtniels/dockerplayground/README.md

 ## Pre-requisites:
 ### Internet facing Linux VPS; I built on Ubuntu 18.04 LTS
 Any stable distro will work; I'm sure you can even get it all working on top of Windows but why.
-Make sure to enable automatic security updates, enable a firewall to only allow ports 22,80 and 443 and secure SSH access with a certificate.
+Make sure to [set-up automatic security updates](https://phoenixnap.com/kb/automatic-security-updates-ubuntu), [enable a firewall](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) to only allow ports 22,80 and 443 and [secure SSH access with a certificate](https://www.cyberciti.biz/faq/ubuntu-18-04-setup-ssh-public-key-authentication/).

 ### Domain name under your control and a Cloudflare account
-Traefik can expose services on *subdirectory-per-service* or *subdomain-per-service* basis.
-Chosing the sub-directory method is easy since one SSL cerfiticate will do but not all services work well like this (looking at you, NextCloud).
+Traefik can expose services on a *subdirectory-per-service* or *subdomain-per-service* basis.
+The first method is the easiest to set-up since a single SSL cerfiticate will do but not all services work well like this (looking at you, NextCloud).
 We will thus be working with sub-domains and a good way to secure these is using a wildcard certificate authorised for each service.

 To make this work automatically with Traefik, we need to host our domain with a provider allowing API access and whilst there's a number of them out there; [Cloudflare's free subscription](https://dash.cloudflare.com/sign-up?pt=f&utm_referrer=https://www.cloudflare.com/) will do just fine.
+Cloudflare's API allows Traefik to add a TXT record to your domain records which LetsEncrypt uses to verify the requested certificate update.

 1. Apply for a *free subscription* with Cloudflare, add your domain and either transfer it to them entirely or just point it to the Cloudflare nameservers listed in your control panel.
 2. Verify, save, open your domain page and move to the *"DNS"* tab.
 You will, at the very least, need: